 Keeping It Safe

-Because employees were working and walking near us throughout each day, we were very careful to keep our worksite clean and organized and surrounded by safety cones and air filters to maintain a safe, healthy, and productive work environment for ourselves and BD employees.
+Employees were working and walking near us throughout each day.
+As a result, we were very careful to keep our worksite clean, organized, and safe.
+We placed safety cones and air filters all around the worksite.
 The polished granite and marble floors surrounding the sculpture were protected at all times with moving blankets and thick plastic sheet.
 And of course, we had to watch our language when faced with the occasional frustrating moment!

-BD is the world’s largest producer of medical supplies.
-Their many inventions include the syringe, thermometer, ace bandage, and the black leather doctor’s bag.
+BD is the world's largest producer of medical supplies.
+Their many inventions include the syringe, thermometer, ace bandage, and the black leather doctor's bag, to name just a few.
 Founded in 1897 and headquartered in Franklin Lakes, New Jersey, BD employs nearly 50,000 people in more than 50 countries throughout the world.
 The founders, Maxwell Becton and Fairleigh Dickinson were also collectors of art.
 In 1986 work began to create a new campus in Franklin Lakes, NJ.
-New buildings would feature large work spaces with natural light and beautiful art.
+New buildings feature large work spaces with natural light and beautiful art.

-The architects Kallmann, McKinnell & Wood envisioned a Tuscan villa-style design with stately buildings set among rolling hills made of mahogany, polished stone, and copper.
+The architects Kallmann, McKinnell & Wood envisioned a Tuscan villa-style design.
+The campus is stately buildings set among rolling hills made of mahogany, polished stone, and copper.
 Their design achieved every major architectural award.
-The chief architect, Michael McKinnell, placed large atriums within each building and commissioned the sculptor Michael Singer to create 2 large indoor sculptures and another large outdoor one.
+The chief architect, Michael McKinnell, placed large atriums within each building and commissioned the sculptor Michael Singer to create two large indoor sculptures and another large outdoor one.
 Singer and McKinnell became friends and collaborated on subsequent artworks and architectural designs.

-After about the sixth long and hard day, we’d had it!
-My son William and I were a bit down and out with no end in sight.
+After about the sixth long and hard day, and only half done, we'd had it!
+My son William and I were a feeling down and out with no end in sight.
 So, we called in our friend Al Chapman to lift our spirits and lighten our load.
 He was just what we needed!
-Over the next 3 days his skill, energy, and good humor got us all back on track.
+His skill, energy, and good humor got us back on track with renewed enthusiasm.
 Suddenly, the project was almost finished and we were ecstatic!